harrypmdev/forest-exploration/README.md

 **Status Command**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
+- The user can input the 'status' command to print the user's health and score to the console.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- This allows the user to make more informed choices during the game, and improves the UX by ensuring users do not have to keep track of their health and score themselves.
+- The user can also input 'status of (entity)' to find the status of an entity in the area.
+This makes enemy battles more interesting, as player's can utilise strategy in which enemy they target first and with which item, improving the UX.
+- If an invalid 'status of' command is entered, the console prints a message to explain this.
+Only 'status of' commands referencing entities in the current area are considered valid, as to maintain the fantasy of occupying only one location at a time.

 <details>
 <summary> Status Command Screenshot </summary>